Skip to content

 Carb Manager vs Cronometer vs Swoodie (2026): Keto, Precision, or All-in-One?

 Carb Manager is the default recommendation for keto.
-Cronometer is the default recommendation for micronutrient obsessives.
-Swoodie entered later as an AI-first alternative that doesn’t force you into a single dietary philosophy.
-Here’s how all three compare in 2026.
+Cronometer is the default recommendation for people who care about micronutrients down to the milligram.
+Swoodie arrived later as an AI-first tracker that doesn’t lock you into a single dietary philosophy.
+All three are good apps, but they are good at different things, and the wrong match means fighting your tracker every day.

 Core focus

-• Carb Manager: Built for keto and low-carb.
-Net carb tracking is the centerpiece.
-Large keto recipe library, keto-specific meal plans.
+• Carb Manager: built for keto and low-carb.
+Net-carb tracking is the centerpiece, with a large keto recipe library and keto-specific meal plans.

-• Swoodie: Calorie + macro tracking with AI photo and barcode scanning, AI recipe generation, and an AI meal planner.
-Flexible across keto, low-carb, high-protein, or general goals.
+• Swoodie: calorie and macro tracking with AI photo and barcode scanning, AI recipe generation and an AI meal planner — flexible across keto, low-carb, high-protein or general goals.

 Logging speed

-• Carb Manager: Good database, reasonably fast manual search.
-Barcode scanner on free tier.
+• Carb Manager: a good database and reasonably fast manual search, with a barcode scanner on the free tier.

 Keto support

-• Carb Manager: Best keto UX — net carbs front and center, keto macros pre-configured, keto community features.
+• Carb Manager: the best keto experience here — net carbs front and centre, keto macros pre-configured, a keto community built in.

-• Cronometer: Supports keto macro ratios; you configure them manually.
-More work, more precision.
+• Cronometer: supports keto ratios, but you configure them yourself.
+More work, more control.

-• Swoodie: Supports low-carb goals.
-Chef AI generates keto recipes on demand.
-Doesn’t have Carb Manager’s dedicated keto ecosystem but handles the tracking.
+• Swoodie: supports low-carb goals and Chef AI generates keto recipes on demand, but it has no dedicated keto ecosystem the way Carb Manager does.

 Micronutrient depth

-• Cronometer: Unmatched.
-If you want to know your manganese intake, Cronometer is the only practical choice.
+• Cronometer: unmatched.
+If you need to know your magnesium or manganese intake, Cronometer is the only practical choice on this list.

-• Carb Manager: Standard macro + electrolyte tracking; good for keto electrolyte management but not clinical depth.
+• Carb Manager: standard macro and electrolyte tracking — good for keto electrolyte management, not clinical-grade depth.

-• Swoodie: Covers calories, protein, fat, carbs, fiber.
-No deep micronutrient panel — Cronometer wins this category outright.
+• Swoodie: covers calories, protein, fat, carbs and fiber.
+There is no deep micronutrient panel — Cronometer wins this outright, and it isn’t close.

-• Swoodie: AI generates a weekly meal plan based on your goal and preferences, with a single shopping list for the whole week.
+• Swoodie: AI generates a weekly plan around your goal and preferences, with one shopping list for the whole week, and Chef AI writes recipes to fill gaps.

 Couples and sharing

-Neither Carb Manager nor Cronometer has a couples or shared-decision feature.
-Swoodie’s Swipe Together lets two people find meal agreement without one person choosing for both.
+Neither Carb Manager nor Cronometer has a couples or shared-decision feature — both are single-user tools.
+Swoodie’s Swipe Together lets two people reach meal agreement without one person quietly choosing for both, which matters more on a restrictive diet, where “there’s nothing we can both eat” is a daily friction.

-• Cronometer: Free tier is generous for personal use.
-Cronometer Gold at $9.99/month or $49.99/year adds food scoring and advanced analysis.
+• Cronometer: a genuinely generous free tier for personal use; Cronometer Gold runs about $54/year and adds food scoring and deeper analysis.

 Which one fits?